garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Attack Mage, Move Mage
+Category: Attack Tendril, Move Mage

-When cast: Attack 1 at an adjacent location and then move into that location.
+When cast: Remove TENDRILs from a adjacent location and then move into that location.

 ### Split
 ```
-@ X
+@ . .
+.
 X .
+. .
+X
 ```
-Element: Earth
+Element: Water

 Category: Create Tendril